dvkjain/sea_project/README.md

 ## Evaluate command

-With the evaluate command, the trained model saved in a .joblib file with the train command can be evaluated using different metrics.
+With the evaluate command, the trained regression model saved in a .joblib file with the train command can be evaluated using different metrics.

 Supported metrics:
 - mse